-It’s easy for me to advise you to finish all of your productions, no matter what (see my earlier post, How to Become a Great Producer), but what exactly are the steps to getting your tracks done?
+It’s easy for me to advise you to finish all of your productions, no matter what, but what exactly are the steps to getting your tracks done?
 Let’s address the all too common complaint of, “I start lots of cool tracks but can’t seem to finish any of them.”

 Learning the technical skills behind music production is easy to address.
 Take some courses at Berklee Online and study hard.
 No matter the area in which you need to improve and acquire proficiency, we’ve got it covered—musicianship, songwriting, music theory, recording, sequencing, mixing, and mastering—it’s all here.
 On the other hand, quieting your inner critic so that you can finish your music requires a distinctly different and, most often, a less obvious path.
 However, no matter the path you take to find your balance and harmony, embracing a clearly defined process (complete with a list of steps you need to follow to reach your goal) can help you to better steer your music productions from start to finish.
 For me, the process of writing rough drafts, lots and lots of rough drafts, is the key to bringing my productions to fruition time and time again.

 A rough draft is a sketch of your intentions.
 It’s a process that helps to bring the music you’re hearing in your head into the physical world.
 It lets you find the balance between what you can imagine and what is actually possible given your skill level and the tools at your disposal.
 It is a wonderful way to quickly build the framework for a song, because without this framework you would have no structure on which to hang your musical ideas.
 It’s about getting the big picture recorded first, so that you can focus on the details later.
 Writing drafts has become a truly essential part of my creative process, and without it I would most certainly get stuck in the details, lacking a clear direction for my song.